-There are several types of business visas available in USA.
+There are several types of business visas available in the USA.
 We can process all of these:

 Could an L-1 Visa work for you?
 Ask yourself the following questions to see if you might qualify:

-- Is you company abroad related to the U.S. business you will establish?
+Is your company abroad related to the U.S. business you will establish?
 Will the foreign entity continue to do business?

 R-1 Temporary Nonimmigrant Religious Workers

-- A non-profit religious organization which is affiliated with a religious denomination in the United States.
+A non-profit religious organization that is affiliated with a religious denomination in the United States.

 This visa program is intended for religious workers whose lives are dedicated to religious practices and functions, as distinguished from secular members of the religion.